Term Life Insurance for Transgender People

 How to Start Your Application

 You can see the challenges transgender people may encounter when looking for the best rate on a term life insurance policy.
 It’s not as simple as choosing a website, viewing quotes, and selecting a life insurance company to apply with.
 The subjective nature of underwriting combined with the differences in company guidelines makes it significantly more challenging.
-And if the individual has medical conditions such as diabetes or heart issues, you can see how those conditions would compound an already complicated process.
+And if the individual wants life insurance with a medical condition, such as diabetes or heart issues, you can see how those conditions would compound an already complicated process.

 If you are transgender and looking for life insurance, the important thing to know is you can get it.
 You’ll just need to do a little more research and digging to find a company that will rate you at the appropriate gender and gives you the best rating class possible.
 Finding an agent or broker with experience helping transgender people buy coverage is a good place to start.